rudyorre/TensorFaux/index.md

 Not only does the API reduce cognitive load in its simplicity, the respective code is also built to be as simple as possible.
 Instead of having to dive into the low-level tensor operations, exportable graphs and hardware support, you can look directly at the fundamental linear algebra and calculus that brings deep learning to life.

-### Flexibility
+### Flexible

-Due to its simplicity, the code could be easily modified to support new features and bug fixes.
+The source code could be easily modified to support new features and bug fixes.
 This flexibility allows anyone to enhance this project with a relatively gentle learning curve.

 </div>
 </div>

 ## Sample Usage

-Below is an example of a neural network with two `Dense()` layers using `Tanh()` activation functions, optimized with [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent), learning the XOR function.
+Below is an example of a simple neural network optimized with [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent), learning the XOR function.
 Although seemingly trivial, the XOR function isn't [linearly separable](https://medium.com/@lucaspereira0612/solving-xor-with-a-single-perceptron-34539f395182#:~:text=Geometrically%2C%20this%20means%20the%20perceptron,single%20hyperplane%20to%20separate%20it.), meaning linear models such as [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) and single-layer [perceptrons](https://en.wikipedia.org/wiki/Perceptron) cannot learn XOR.

 ```python
 import numpy as np